eby0303/Portfolio/README.md

 # My Portfolio

-Welcome to my portfolio project, showcasing my skills, projects, and experience in web development and programming.
+Welcome to my portfolio project, showcasing my skills, projects, and experience in data analytics and machine learning.

 ## Overview

-This portfolio website serves as a showcase of my work, projects, and skills in the field of web development.
+This portfolio website serves as a showcase of my work, projects, and skills in the field of data science and machine learning.
 It includes information about my background, projects I have worked on, and technologies I am proficient in.

 ## Features